Creamy Mustard Slaw

 • Salt & Pepper

-The ingredients for homemade mustard coleslaw.
+The ingredients for homemade mustard coleslaw in bowls on a countertop with text labels.

 How to Make Mustard Coleslaw

 You’d be hard-pressed to find an easier recipe than homemade coleslaw!
-Here’s how to make this mustard-y version in under 10 minutes:
+Here’s how to make this mustard-y version in under 10 minutes.

-Make the Dressing: In a bowl, whisk together Greek yogurt, mustard, and dressing ingredients.
+• Make the Dressing: In a bowl, whisk together Greek yogurt, mustard, and dressing ingredients.

-Toss: Toss your store bought or homemade coleslaw mix in the dressing until everything is evenly coated.
+• Toss: Toss your store-bought or homemade coleslaw mix in the dressing until everything is evenly coated.

-Garnish: Give your slaw a sprinkle with chopped fresh parsley, then serve!
+• Garnish: Give your slaw a sprinkle with chopped fresh parsley, then serve!

 When Should You Dress Coleslaw?